In modern web development, handling communication between different

 parts tightly connected.
 This is where signals come in.

-Think of it as a messenger that tells subscribers, “Hey, something
+them.
+Think of it as a messenger that tells subscribers, “Hey,

-happened!” without forcing them to know exactly who sent the message
+something happened!” without forcing them to know exactly who sent

 Signals are useful because they help you: